 Whether you're still a few months away from your culinary-school graduation or you've already received your diploma, chances are you're probably thinking about your first job, where it might be, and how you are going to land it.
 As a newly-trained chef, you may be wondering how to make your abilities come through as you look for your first job.
 You can do this through a job application that includes letters of recommendations from professors in your culinary arts school and from any others that can speak to your skills.

-Even top chefs had to start somewhere.
-For many, including Nancy Silverton and Emeril Lagasse, success in the culinary arts world came after culinary school.
-While many culinary schools can give you the needed skills to help you to become a chef you still have to get your foot in the door of your first job in order to prove yourself.
-Whether you've graduated from a traditional or online culinary-degree program, this is exactly where letters of recommendation can prove helpful.
+Everyone has to start somewhere.
+For many professional chefs, including Nancy Silverton and Emeril Lagasse, success in the culinary arts world came after culinary school.
+While many culinary schools can teach you how to cook, it usually takes more than that to prove yourself.
+Whether you've graduated from a traditional or online culinary arts degree program, this is where letters of recommendation can prove helpful.

 Culinary instructors know best